-Mickey Rourke wins boxing bout
+Mickey Rourke wins exhibition bout in Moscow

 Moscow — Hollywood actor Mickey Rourke returned to the boxing ring Friday at the age of 62, defeating a fighter less than half his age in an exhibition bout.